4 Entrepreneurs on Pricing Models for South African SMEs

 ‘Price additional features separately’ – I usually compute the financial projections to see if the project is on track to reaching a break-even point as expected.
 However, if there are new features in the pipeline that significantly increase the value-add, I often strategize the best way to couple the feature launch with an additional price to the feature – Phafane

 ‘Consider economic conditions’ – As living expenses rise, so too does the labour fee.
-It is very important for us to make sure that the ladies who work with us earn a fair wage – Jackson
+We need to make sure that the ladies who work with us earn a fair wage – Jackson

 ‘Openness and honesty’ – Customers thrive on trust.
 Be honest and transparent with your price changes, and so long as your price and quality balance is still in check customers will understand – MacLennan